SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 From panel (b) to (c), upon receiving this feedback, the generator then knows that it has to adjust the generated data's distribution such that they lie as far to the left of the blue sigmoid curve.
 The generator next aims to map the prior values closer to the left of the decision boundary, approximating to the real data's distribution (black dotted) during this process.

 After multiple epochs, the theoretical optimum is reached when both the generated and real data's distributions are identical, depicted in panel (d).
-At this juncture, the blue dotted curve is now a horizontal line (which is 0.5), which shows that the discriminator can no longer differentiate the autheticity of the data.
+At this juncture, the blue dotted curve is now a horizontal line (which is 0.5), which shows that the discriminator can no longer differentiate the authenticity of the data.
 For some data drawn, the discriminator has a probability of 0.5 to identify the data incorrectly.
 That is, there is no difference from a guess whether the data is real or generated.

 #### Caveats of Training GANs